rederyk/MacroPad_esp32/INSTRUCTIONS.md

     ```
 2. Open the project in Platformio IDE.
 3. Wait the Install of required libraries.
-4. Configure the `config.json` file.
+4. Configure the `config.json` file. th current pin config is for lolin32_lite
 5. Upload the code to the ESP32 board.

 ## Configuration